dunglas/frankenphp/docs/config.md

 Be sure not to include files that are created at runtime (like logs) into you watcher, since they might cause unwanted worker restarts.
-The file watcher is based on [go-fswatch](https://github.com/dunglas/go-fswatch) and shares the limitations of the underlying fswatch library.
+The file watcher is based on [fswatch](https://github.com/emcrisostomo/fswatch).

 ### Full Duplex (HTTP/1)